 Some say Sufism, or Tasawwuf as it is known in the Muslim world, is Islamic mysticism; others say it is the primordial mystical tradition, much older than Islam, using Islam as a structural frame as Gnostics usually did.
 In this article, we will use Jungian concepts, Sufi poetry, and myths to explore the relationship of female Archetypes and the Sufi path.

 Perhaps Sufism is best defined as a universal path to union with God through self reflection – in Jungian terms individuation… Continue reading

 Let’s say this is not an essay, but a fictional story.
 I was very pleased, that good friend of mine, who happens to be a catholic monk and Jungian psychoanalyst, accepted to be the god-father of my son.
-Since he lives somewhat remote on the country side side – you guessed it, his home is … Continue reading
+Since he lives somewhat remote on the country side – you guessed it, his home is a … Continue reading

 This essay is about Sabina Spielrein (1885-1942), female archetype of the Queen (in exile), or Russian Jewish Wise Woman connected with the two leading pioneers of the first hour – C. G. Jung and Sigmund Freud.
 I like to make the case, that she could have completed a triad in the theoretical development of psychoanalysis … Continue reading